Clarence Bicknell, the Collector. What is it about the human brain which makes collecting so compulsive?

 Clarence collected fossils and minerals which he showed to visitors to the Casa Fontanalba3

 In the Casa Fontanalba, Clarence’s instinct for repetitive themes in decoration came to a delightful fulfilment.
 He was aware that he was creating a building, decorations and books which would be part of his legacy “for those that come afterwards” and here was a place where he had solo control.
 The wall decorations use the forms of the rock engravings and the flora of the area in the friezes and door surrounds.
 The window shutters use both the flora and his “collection” of proverbs in the Esperanto language.
-The visitors’ book, signed by everyone who came to the house, is illustrated, page after page, with simple but beautiful water colours of flowers of the region.
+The Casa Fontanalba Visitors’ Book, signed by everyone who came to the house (or stayed a night - we are uncertain), is illustrated, page after page, with simple but beautiful water colours of flowers of the region.
 The borders of each page are illuminated with repetitive use of a feature of the flower, in a style reminiscent of the Arts and Crafts movement of William Morris and others.
-The book in which he wrote snippets about the more important people (and dogs) in his life (which I refer to as the VIP book) and the vellum album of four-to-a-page flowers from the Casa Fontanalba garden are treated similarly: formatted, in orderly form, and decorated …as collections.
+The book in which he wrote snippets about the more important people (and dogs) in his life (which I refer to as the Book of Guests in Esperanto) and the vellum album of four-to-a-page flowers from the Casa Fontanalba garden are treated similarly: formatted, in orderly form, and decorated …as collections.

 Even when expressing his sense of humour, Clarence made a collection out of every gesture.
 Clarence wrote many letters, so he received many.
 The incorrect spellings of his names were so numerous that Clarence kept, for his amusement, every single envelope in a collection still in the family’s possession.
 For Margaret Berry, Bicknell made a botanical version of the Victorian game “Happy Families”.
 There are four flowers each from 16 flower families, plus six extra jokers, each painted in watercolour.
 Each year, in a family tradition, he painted for Margaret Berry a watercolour album on a chosen theme: a book of marguerites for Margaret, a book of Berries for the Berrys, and “The Triumph of the Dandelion” in which flowers compete for the crown as Beauty Queen of Fontanalba.4